Lima Memorial Health System Logo

 The first two roundworms affect humans only.
 The last two types also occur in animals.

 Hookworm disease is common in the moist tropics and subtropics.
-In developing nations, the disease leads to the death of many children by increasing their risk for infections that their bodies would normally fight off.
+In developing nations, the disease leads to the death of many children by weakening their immune system and increasing their risk for infections that their bodies would normally fight off.

 There is very little risk of getting the disease in the United States because of advances in sanitation and waste control.
 The important factor in getting the disease is walking barefoot on ground where there are feces of people who are infected with hookworm.